holochain/docs-pages/src/pages/concepts/10_countersigning.md

 * A counterparty's source chain is locked for the entire countersigning session time window, until the session succeeds or times out.
 * One counterparty can be nominated an enzyme, who collects all signatures, signs the full signature set, and distributes the set to the other counterparties.
 * Optional witnesses can be added to the session, a majority of whom must also sign it, and one of whom must be a non-optional enzyme.
+* Enzymatic countersigning and M-of-N optional signers can be used to create various forms of robust, failure-tolerant witnessing, multi-signature transactions, and lightweight consensus.
 * Countersigning is not for preventing double-spends; it's only for atomically synchronizing a single write to multiple source chains.
-* Enzymatic countersigning and M-of-N optional signers can be used to create various forms of robust witnessing and lightweight consensus.

 ### Next Up